ekamenar/ekamenar.github.io/_news/PriRevo_visit.md

   slider: false
 ---

-On May 19, 2026, members of our research group Andrej Borić and David Liović visited company Prirevo in Rijeka.
+On May 19, 2026, members of our research group Andrej Borić and David Liović visited company Print Revolution d.o.o. in Rijeka.

 ---